Last updated: September 6th, 2023

 If you’ve come here to ask if you should try one on your Heusinkveld Sprints, Ultimates, Fanatec CSL Elites, Thrustmaster TLCM’s and so on, the answer is a definite yes.
 Setup is easy (I talk about the setup in just a moment) and the reward is striking.

-While you’re driving, if you’re approaching the threshold of grip under braking (read my article about threshold braking and how to calibrate your pedals here) then it’s very difficult to “feel” any physical signals that you’re locking up.
-That is, except the noise, tyre smoke, FFB signals, missing the apex and so on.
+While you’re driving, if you’re approaching the threshold of grip under braking (read my article about threshold braking here) then it’s very difficult to “feel” any physical signals that you’re locking up.
+That is, except for the noise, tyre smoke, FFB signals, missing the apex and so on.
 But by that point, it’s much too late.

-What’s clever about adding a rumble kit is you can set it up to pre-warn you about a lock by making it sensitive to early moments of under rotation.
+What’s clever about adding a pedal rumble kit is you can set it up to pre-warn you about a lock by making it sensitive to early moments of under rotation.
 Under rotation is the point where the tyre is on or slightly past the maximum grip level under braking.
 Any more brake pressure will lock the tyres.
-This is very difficult to sense in the simulator, in fact, I’d say it’s one of the hardest parts of learning to become a sim racer.
+This is very difficult to sense in the simulator, in fact, I’d say it’s one of the hardest parts of learning to become a sim racer when you’ve spent so much time in real Motorsport.

-With the rumble kit installed, you feel this under rotation and a lock through the pedals.
+With the rumble kit installed, you feel the tyres under rotating, slipping, or locking through the pedals.

 This is clever, and very useful, for two reasons.

 Firstly, you have a warning when you’re getting the most out of your brakes.
 So you can feel a lot more confident when you’re nibbling away at the brake point.
-In theory, this will make you faster (with some practice!) but critically, it should make you safer.
+In theory, this will make you faster (with some practice!) but critically, it should make you less likely to have a big crash.

 Secondly, I think having this extra feedback through the pedals can help you calibrate your maximum brake pressure more accurately.
-As I’ve written before, I reduce the max brake force in Smartcontrol to the point just where the chassis starts to lock up.
+As I’ve written before, I used to reduce the max brake force in Smartcontrol to the point just where the chassis starts to lock up when I was learning the Porsche 911 RSR GTE.
 This is called the threshold, hence the phrase “threshold braking”.

-During testing the rumble motor kit, I found about another 3% of additional maximum brake force in the pedal.
+During original testing (back in 2021), I found about another 3% of additional maximum brake force in the pedal.
 Getting the most out of the brakes is where all the lap time is.

-How to install the Sim 3D Rumble Kit to your Sprint pedals
+How to install the Sim 3D Rumble Kit to your Heusinkveld Sprint pedals

 The cables all come supplied, with only the little motor connections that need any real care as they’re quite small.